davidssmith/tinycs/README.md

-*tinycs* is a minimal compressed sensing (CS) toolkit designed to allow MR imaging scientists to design undersampled acquisitions and reconstruct the resulting data with CS without needing to be a CS expert..
+*tinycs* is a minimal compressed sensing (CS) toolkit designed to allow MR imaging scientists to design undersampled acquisitions and reconstruct the resulting data with CS without needing to be a CS expert.

 Currently, TinyCS supports Cartesian geometries with a total variation constrained reconstruction only.
 If there is